Surname inflection: Slovak language

-It developed simultaneously with the emergence of the two-name nomenclature system.
+Surname inflection in Slovak developed simultaneously with the emergence of the two-name nomenclature system.
 The first written mention of women surname inflection in Slovakia comes from the Žilina City Book from 1454: "tehda pani Blasskowa rekla".
-The practice of women surname inflection began to be abandoned in Slovakia in the second half of the 18th century, and due to the Kingdom of Hungary influence, it did not inflect even in the 19th century.
+The practice of female surname inflection declined in use in Slovakia in the second half of the 18th century, and due to the Kingdom of Hungary influence, inflection did not occur in the 19th century.

-Slovak language inflects in a very similar way to Czech, but has fewer exceptions to inflection.
-Specifically, for example, the bearer's express wish not to change her name is more often respected in Czech language.
-For example, Kateřina Emmons in Slovak language it is often obliquely Kateřina Emmonsová, almost never in Czech language.
+Slovak language inflects in a very similar way to Czech but has fewer exceptions.
+The bearer's express wish not to change her name is more often respected in Czech language than in Slovak.
+For example, Kateřina Emmons is often called Kateřina Emmonsová in Slovak, which almost never occurs in Czech.

 Sorbian language

 In Lower Sorbian language, surnames are inflected differently for married and unmarried women.
-Names of married women most often have a suffix -owa, (Nowak – Nowakowa), i.e. similar to Czech language.
-There are also female surnames with the suffix -ka, tathese are formed mainly from male surnames of foreign origin (Budarka, Urbanka).
-Lower Sorbian language has also a suffix -ina/-yna, (Markula- Markulina, Nowka – Nowcyna).
+Names of married women most often have a suffix -owa, (e.g., Nowak to Nowakowa), similar to Czech language.
+There are also female surnames with the suffix -ka, which mainly come from male surnames of foreign origin (e.g., Budarka or Urbanka).
+Lower Sorbian language also has the suffix -ina/-yna, (e.g., Markula to Markulina, Nowka to Nowcyna).

-Inflected surnames of unmarried women for male surnames ending with consonant or -o are formed with a suffix -ojc/-jejc (Nowak – Nowakojc, Wuglaŕ – Wuglarjejc).
-From male surnames ending with -a oblique forms are formed by the suffix -ic/-yc (Markula- Markulic, Nowka – Nowcyc).
-Similar forms of these forms can be found in Czech dialects (e.g. Mařka Novákojc or Mařka Novákovic).
+Inflected surnames of unmarried women for male surnames ending with a consonant or -o are formed with the suffix -ojc/-jejc (e.g., Nowak to Nowakojc, Wuglaŕ to Wuglarjejc).
+For male surnames ending with -a, inflected forms use the suffix -ic/-yc (Markula to Markulic, Nowka to Nowcyc).
+Similar forms can be found in Czech dialects (e.g. Mařka Novákojc or Mařka Novákovic).

-Also in Upper Sorbian language surnames are inflected differently for married and unmarried women.
-For the extension -owa here it is used for male surnames ending with a consonant (Rawp - Rawpowa).
-Male surnames ending with -a, -o, -ski a -cki are inflected by suffixes -ina/-yna, (Andricki - Andryccyna).
-Addressing with a suffix -ka (Urbanka) are considered unwritten.
+In Upper Sorbian language, surnames are also inflected differently for married and unmarried women.
+For married women, the suffix -owa is used to inflect male surnames ending with a consonant (e.g., Rawp to Rawpowa).
+Male surnames ending with -a, -o, -ski a -cki are inflected with the suffixes -ina/-yna, (e.g., Andricki to Andryccyna).
+Addressing with the suffix -ka (e.g., Urbanka) is considered unwritten.

-Inflected surnames of unmarried women with male surnames ending with a consonant and with -ka or -ca forms a suffix -ec (Kral – Kralec, Čornak – Čornakec).
-From male surnames ending with -a or -o oblique forms are formed by the suffix -ic.
-(Róla – Rólic, Nedo - Nedźic).
+Inflected surnames of unmarried women for male surnames ending with a consonant or with -ka or -ca are formed with the suffix -ec (e.g., Kral to Kralec, Čornak to Čornakec).
+For male surnames ending with -a or -o, inflected forms use the suffix -ic (e.g., Róla to Rólic, Nedo to Nedźic).

 Polish

+Female surnames created from masculine surnames capable of inflection are inflected as common feminine adjectives.
+However, the inflection pattern previously used for unmarried women (daughters) is being abandoned.
+Married women may also use unchanged (masculine form) surnames or add the uninflected surname of their husband's to their original surname.